algosup/2023-2024-project-4-sportshield-team-3/Docs/Management/Weekly-Reports/Weekly-Report-6.md

 ## 5. Work accomplished

-3 -We started working on Electromagnet and Bluetooth connexion so two devices cant connect both at the same time,
+3 -We started working on Electromagnet and Bluetooth connexion so two devices cant connect both at the same time 🔗

 ## 6. Anticipated risks